-Karate could be considered a weapon free technique of self defence.
-It consists of powerful offensive and defensive procedures using all parts of the body to their maximum advantage.
-It is deemed an empty handed martial art which was designed to defend against armed opponents.
+Karate may be considered a weapon free means of self defence.
+It is made up of powerful offensive and defensive procedures applying every part of the body to their highest possible advantage.
+It’s an empty handed martial art which was intended to fend off armed opponents.

 Why It is great To train Karate

 Good for self defence, exercise, and self-control, it’s actually a very popular and effective forms of martial arts program dating back feudal Japanese martial history.
 It is simple to master and safe.
 It comes with a wonderful history and is a very satisfying activity.

 Providing Karate classes in St Luke’s created for individuals from all areas of life both female and male.
 Our company offers lessons for people from beginner level all the way through to experienced Karate enthusiasts.
 Our Karate students can be male or female, old or young, we will help people from all walks of life, irrespective of their sex or age.

 Karate practice (St Luke’s ) – Our Karate Classes in St Luke’s

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring a complete Karate tuition experience in St Luke’s .

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate of all time.